-- 1. Be responsible for their own safety and health and that of their co-workers. - 2.
-Co-operate with their employer to meet all the employer's as well as legislative and Eskom requirements. - 3.
-Familiarise themselves with their responsibilities during induction and awareness training sessions, some of which are: - a. familiarising themselves with their workplaces and safety and health procedures. - b. working in a manner that does not endanger them or cause harm to others. - c. ensuring that the work area is kept tidy. - d. reporting all incidents and near misses. - e. protecting fellow workers against injury by performing job observations. - f. reporting unsafe acts and unsafe conditions. - g. reporting any situation that may become dangerous; and - h. carrying out lawful orders and obeying safety and health rules. - 4.
-Who become aware of any person disregarding a safety notice, instruction, or regulation, immediately report this to the person concerned?
-If the person persists, stop that person from working, and report the matter to contractor management and/or Eskom's project manager or supervisor immediately. - 5.
+- 1. Be responsible for their own safety and health and that of their co-workers; - 2.
+Co-operate with their employer to meet all of the employer's as well as legislative and Transmission Real Estate requirements; - 3.
+Familiarise themselves with their responsibilities during induction and awareness training sessions, some of which are: - a. familiarising themselves with their workplaces and safety and health procedures; - b. working in a manner that does not endanger them or cause harm to others; - c. ensuring that the work area is kept tidy; - d. reporting all incidents and near misses; - e. protecting fellow workers against injury by performing job observations; - f. reporting unsafe acts and unsafe conditions; - g. reporting any situation that may become dangerous; and - h. carrying out lawful orders and obeying safety and health rules; - 4.
+Who become aware of any person disregarding a safety notice, instruction, or regulation, immediately report this to the person concerned.
+If the person persists, stop that person from working, and report the matter to contractor management and/or Transmission Real Estate's project manager or supervisor immediately. - 5.
 Not damage, alter, remove, render ineffective, or interfere with anything that has been provided for the protection of the site or for the health and safety of persons this includes any guarding of machinery or equipment. - 6.
-Obey any safety signs and always adhere to any site demarcation. - 7.
+Obey any safety signs and adhere to any site demarcation at all times. - 7.
 When entering or leaving the site, do so via the official designated access/departure routes.
-Where reflective jackets/bibs are required to be worn, wear them.
+Where reflective jackets/bibs are required to be worn, wear them. - 8.
+Be subjected to any disciplinary action, if having transgressed any of the requirements of the health and safety site rules, Transmission Real Estate requirements, company requirements, or legislative requirements.